harpomaxx/goat-behavior-model/README.md

 Please refer to the Jupyter notebook `goat_behavior_prediction` for an overview and usage of this model.

+## Shiny App

+There also a minimal shiny app where you can try the model.
+The shiny app is available at [Hugging Face](https://huggingface.co/spaces/harpomaxx/goat-behavior) :hugginface:

 ## Contribute

 This is an open-source project.
 Contributions are always welcome!